AiziChen/Updater/README.md

     such as: `TestApp-Notes-v2.3.txt`

 3. Prameter rules is:

-   getUpdate/getUpdateGitee(ownerName, repositoryName, currentVersionCod)
+   `getUpdate/getUpdateGitee(ownerName, repositoryName, currentVersionCode)`

-   such as: see the `To use them` below.
+   such as: see the `How to use them` below.

-## To use them
+## How to use them
 1. In JavaScript
 ```javascript
     // import the updater.js file